SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

  - Don’t put career progression unless it’s very fast, just put your last job title.
  - If you have a job gap: change the end date to "current", then when you are at the interview explain why there is a gap, otherwise they don’t even invite you in the interview.

-**Info to include:** Tools used, Industry worked in, of users supported (Artists?
-Accountants?
-Executives?), Geographic area worked, Size of company, Size of department, Size of team.

 For each role, insert **3-4 bullet points** about your accomplishments with the following format: "**_Accomplished X by implementing Y which led to Z_**_"_
 Show what you did, how you did it, and what the results were (in numbers, %, …).
- - "_Developed and deployed an ensemble model to mitigate first-party fraud by $2.7M in Q4' 19._"
+ - "_Developed and deployed an machine learning model to mitigate first-party fraud by $2.7M in Q4' 19._"
  - "_improved performance to 10,000 req/s with this technique_"
  - "_I’ve been the engineer working for 6 months on feature X for project Y, that was launched in December 2018.
 Gross revenues for our company increased by Y% within 1 year from its launch_"

-Talk about:
+Types of impact:
  - **People impact**:
    - NO: "_Coached the team on how to use Jira and how to check a burndown chart._"
    - YES: "_Helped the team achieve a **X% increase in velocity** through the use of the burndown chart and Jira._"